-The Council of the EU has adopted a Regulation that is aimed at making instant payments fully available in euro to consumers and businesses in the EU and in EEA countries.
+The Council of the EU has adopted a Regulation that aim to make instant payments fully available in euro to consumers and businesses in the EU and in EEA countries.
 The new rules are directed at improving the strategic autonomy of the European economic and financial sector by reducing excessive reliance on third-country financial institutions and infrastructures.
-Improving the possibilities to mobilise cash-flows will bring benefits for citizens and companies and allow for innovative added value services.
+Improving the possibilities to mobilize cash-flows will bring benefits for citizens and companies and allow for innovative added value services.
 In particular, the instant payments Regulation will allow people to transfer money within ten seconds at any time of the day, including outside business hours, not only within the same country but also to another EU member state.
 Payment service providers such as banks, which provide standard credit transfers in euro, will be required to offer the service of sending and receiving instant payments in euro while not being allowed to apply higher charges than those for standard credit transfers.

-The new rules will enter into force after a transition period that will be faster in the euro area and longer in the non-euro area, which needs more time to adjust.
+The new rules will enter into force after a transition period that will be faster in the euro area and longer in the non-euro area.